 Bich Dong Pagoda

-Bich Dong Pagoda is a famous historical and cultural relic in Ninh Binh, just about 100km from Hanoi capital.
+Bich Dong Pagoda is a famous historical and cultural relic in Ninh Binh, just about 100km from Hanoi.
 Its unique characteristic is the perfect combination of ancient pagodas with cross-covered roofs, natural caves and majestic mountains, and so on, hidden in the green of tropical forests.
 Bich Dong Pagoda is definitely worth-visiting when you come to Ninh Binh.

 Table of Contents